-The Apache Software Foundation and the Apache HTTP Server Project are pleased to announce the release of version 2.4.12 of the Apache HTTP Server ("Apache").
+The Apache Software Foundation and the Apache HTTP Server Project are pleased to announce the release of version 2.4.17 of the Apache HTTP Server ("Apache").
 This version of Apache is our latest GA release of the new generation 2.4.x branch of Apache HTTPD and represents fifteen years of innovation by the project, and is recommended over all previous releases.
-This release of Apache is principally a security, feature and bug fix release.
-NOTE: there was no release of 2.4.11.
+This release of Apache is principally a feature and bug fix release.

 We consider this release to be the best version of Apache available, and encourage users of all prior versions to upgrade.

 Apache HTTP Server 2.4.17 is available for download from:

 Please see the CHANGES_2.4 file, linked from the download page, for a full list of changes.
 A condensed list, CHANGES_2.4.17 includes only those changes introduced since the prior 2.4 release.
 A summary of all of the security vulnerabilities addressed in this and earlier releases is available: